We don't test on Node versions below 16 anymore, so make sure you are running a supported Node version.

 This behavior was removed.
 Instead, you can configure the port you want now.

-There were two different badges APIs, one of which (apiClient.badges
+There were two different badges APIs, one of which (apiClient.badges) is obsolete now.

 Please use the very similar methods within HelixChatApi instead.